HorlogeSkynet/archey4/README.md

 **If an option is defined in multiple places, it will be overridden according to the order above (local preferences > user preferences > system preferences).**

 The [example file](archey/config.json) provided in this repository lists exhaustively the parameters you can set.
-Below, some further explanations of each option available :
+Below stand further descriptions for each available option :

 <!-- We use JavaScript syntax coloration below because JSON does not allow the usage of comments in it -->
 ```javascript